|

 Go to Condition monitoring → Cross-asset analysis.

-To view and compare asset signals, do the below steps.
-Refer also to below video.
+To view and compare asset signals, do the steps below.
+Refer also to the video below.

 Select or search the powertrain or asset.